ClickHouse/ClickHouse/docs/en/sql-reference/statements/create/table.md

 #### GCD

 `GCD()` - - Calculates the greatest common denominator (GCD) of the values in the column, then divides each value by the GCD.
 Can be used with integer, decimal and date/time columns.
-A viable use case are values which change (increase or decrease) in multiples of the GCD, e.g. 24, 28, 16, 24, 8, 24 (GCD = 4).
+The codec is well suited for columns with values that change (increase or decrease) in multiples of the GCD, e.g. 24, 28, 16, 24, 8, 24 (GCD = 4).
 GCD is a data preparation codec, i.e. it cannot be used stand-alone.

 #### Gorilla